-Below is a list of stuff I either use or would consider using.
+Below is a list of drumming essentials I either use or would consider using.
 Hopefully this is of some help to get you started on the drums!

-Vic Firth American Classic 5A Drum Sticks are a great choice of sticks to get you started on the drum kit.
-Not too big and not too small – absolutely fine for most players to get started with.
+If you’re not sure what drum sticks to buy then you can go far wrong with a set of Vic Firth American Classic 5A Drum Sticks – these are a great choice of sticks to get you started on the drum kit.
+Not too big and not too small – absolutely fine for most players aged around 8 and upwards to get started with.

 Acoustic Drum Sets

 Now obviously a drum set is a BIG investment, not only financially but it’s a commitment in terms of practicing the drums, noise, space and a whole bunch of other stuff.
 You can read my guides here on acoustic vs electronic drum kits.
 Here are a few ideas of kits to get you started.

 The Pearl Roadshow is a great complete 5-piece drum kit to help get you started on drums.
 A fantastic beginner kit and includes a crash / ride cymbal, hi-hats, stands, bass drum pedal and drum stool.

 If you want to spend a bit more, the Tama Imperialstar is another fantastic starter drum set.
 Much better Meinl cymbals and a dedicated separate crash and ride cymbal.

 If you’re looking for a good all-round starter electronic drum set, the Alesis Nitro is definitely worth a look.
 It’s a 5-piece electronic drum set (e-kit) at a very reasonable price!